yutianfuu/Multi-label-Classification-of-Image-Data/README.md

 # Multi-label Classification of Image Data
 ### COMP551 Project
-#### In this project, we developed and trained convolutional neural network-based models to classify the MNIST dataset with handwritten digits and letters.
+In this project, we developed and trained convolutional neural network-based models to classify the MNIST dataset with handwritten digits and letters.
 Finally, we reached 95.233 percentage of testing accuracy with a VGG16 model predicting digits and a self-developed model predicting letters.
 We also attempted semi-supervised learning, noise robustness, and bagging average to obtain more powerful and low-variance models.

-#### We started with the idea that building two models to separately classify 10 digits and 26 letters and concatenating results to gain the final prediction.
-By using Keras, a CNN model based on VGG16 was developed for the digit prediction and a self-developed CNN model with 21 layers was built for letter prediction.
-During the experiment, it was observed that our models were frequently overfitted.
-Therefore, data argumentation, noise robustness, increasing model depth, and increasing the dropout ratio were attempted to reduce the variance.